-Anal cancer is an uncommon type of cancer that occurs in the anal canal.
-The anal canal is a short tube at the end of your rectum through which stool leaves your body.
+Anal cancer is a growth of cells that starts in the anal canal.
+The anal canal is a short tube at the end of rectum.
+Stool passes through the anal canal as it leaves the body.

 Anal cancer signs and symptoms include: